 7. Wandering Souls Day

 It is believed to be one of the best full moon festival in Vietnam culture that the ancestors are able to visit their families on the 15th day of the 7th Lunar Month.
-On this day families flock to Buddhist temples offering respect to their loved once and have cakes, treats, food etc. This is a very extraordinary tradition and unique in festivals in Vietnam 2018.
+On this day families flock to Buddhist temples offering respect to their loved once and have cakes, treats, food etc. This is a very extraordinary tradition that is a part of Vietnam festivals and celebrations.

 Held on: Early September